How to Recover from Overspending During the Holidays (Without Cutting Everything You Love)

 Step 5: Consider Debt Consolidation

-When you find yourself in debt with multiple accounts, it might be time to look into debt consolidation.
+When you find yourself in debt with multiple accounts, it’s probably time to look into debt consolidation.
 Debt consolidation allows you to take your balances from all your accounts and combine them.
-You will need to check the interest rates, the length of the payment term and the total amount repayable to ensure this is the right thing for you to do.
-But if you do decide to consolidate your debt then you may only have to worry about paying one smaller monthly payment.
+This way you only have to worry about paying one monthly payment.

 Holiday spending is almost always unavoidable.
 We buy holiday gifts for those we love (including ourselves), add impulse buys to our carts, and spend way more than we plan.